CaperCube/HyperVox/readme.md

 [Information for contributors](docs/md/Contribution.md)

 # License Note
-We offer this project for free and encourage creators of all kinds to modify and share thier creations or derivative works!
+We offer this project for free and encourage creators to modify and share thier creations or derivative works!
+To qualify, any derivative work **must include credit to the author or original game** and this MIT lisense.
+This same lisense does not apply to packages included (Babylon.js, Socket.io, etc.)

 This project is listed as MIT and is considered open-source!
 Please see [the license](LICENSE.md) for details.
-Don't worry, it's short and easy to read.
+Don't worry, it's a short one!